Frequently Asked Questions

 - Second being that I don't have a webcam, so I can't offer to let anybody watch me draw on paper.
 I also don't have a tripod for my camera, so video is out altogether.

 - And third, I work from home.
-This may not seem like a big deal, but I have two small children.
+This may not seem like a big deal, but I have two small children and three dogs.
 For those of you unfamiliar with small children, that means every 2-15 minutes I have to get up or tend to something.
 I have timed it.
-Food, drink, cleaning, entertainment, education, and rescuing the furniture and pet.
-I am not putting them second to a live stream.
+Food, drink, cleaning, entertainment, education, and rescuing the furniture.
+I am not putting all of them second to a live stream.

 - Did you go to art school?